Tiauna Jackson debuts Jacksmacked, a streamer with a focus on Nollywood | Latest Nigeria News Today

 The way this industry is designed you have to be established.
 It’s very hard to get newcomers going.
 Have we got newcomers going?
 Absolutely.
 We’ve gotten clients on major TV shows, I put a client on a sketch comedy show that now is nominated for six Emmys but it took several years and a lot of hard work.
 As much as I want to continue to work with newcomers, we found that a lot of them do not have the work ethic that is required.
 So, if you are serious about this, you have to have discipline and a work ethic.
 If you work hard and do the things that you’re supposed to do, you will find what I like to call forward momentum.
 There is value in being a triple threat meaning being an actor, singer and dancer.
 But now it’s probably the quadruple threat because influencer filmmaker is now becoming the norm as well.
 We find that the people who are successful in breaking in have those traits.
 I don’t want to discourage anyone, I’m just being honest about what I’ve seen and what works.

-We need people who understand how things work, they show up on time, they show up prepared, we just don’t want to lose opportunities.
+Tiauna Jackson also added We need people who understand how things work, they show up on time, they show up prepared, we just don’t want to lose opportunities.
 We’ve tightened up our submissions requirements and we just cannot take on people who don’t have the bare minimum together.
 It really is about taking that time to study and master the craft before you seek representation.
 Agents are not here to teach you how it works.
 I understand the difficulties that we have as people of color.
 There aren’t that many resources available to us and so we do kind of need a general direction and for that, I direct you to the Jackson Agency YouTube channel.
 There are a few videos there where I’ve talked about how to get started in this industry, but ultimately you have to be the one who is curious.
 You have to be the one to do your research, not just come expecting instant gratification.
 It’s your career, your responsibility.

 WHATS NEXT?